 Stolber went on to front the acclaimed East Midlands cinematic art-rock outfit "To Bury A Ghost."
 The bands debut EP "The Hurt Kingdom" was produced by sonic guru Russ Russell (Napalm Death, Wildhearts) and received widespread critical praise from the likes of the 405 & Echoes And Dust.

 Playing their debut live show for Goldflakepaint, Stolber became a twice-nominated BBC Introducing artist before being selected to represent Northamptonshire musicians at the BBC Abbey Road Masterclass Session.

-After disbanding, Stolber has been busy in his remote countryside studio 'Outpost 13' teaching himself the craft of self production.
-Having stock piled recordings, Stolber reached out to Leeds uber producer James Kenosha (Grammatics, Dry The River) to mix his fervent debut solo offering.
+After disbanding, Stolber has been busy recording at his remote countryside studio 'Outpost 13.'
+Early 2020 Stolber reached out to Leeds uber producer James Kenosha (Grammatics, Dry The River) to mix his fervent debut solo offering.